MartinSJRogers/deepsensor_MPI_Downscaling/README.md

 # DeepSensor_downscaling
-Using DeepSensor to downscale low resoultion climate model data.
+This repository applies the DeepSensor package to use Convolutional Neural Processes to downscale Global Climate Model (GCM) Data.
+The project currently uses MPI GCM and HCLIM Regional Climate Model data.